geneticchain/bootchain/README.md

 You may create the canvas however you like.
 If you are using a library like *three.js* or *processing* these library may create the canvas for you.

-You'll see the `doArt` function it's broken down into a few steps.
+You'll see the `doArt` function is broken down into a few steps.

 Firstly the conversion of the hash into traits.
-This is not necessary but helps later when you want to also convert your hash into traits to display on the platform and on OpenSea.
+This is not necessary but helps later when you want to to display your art's traits on the platform and on OpenSea.
 Remember OpenSea parses these traits and lists their rarities.

 Since this project has animation, the render and update functions are both filled out.
 The main reasoning for this split is it allows an external application (like the dapp which will be used to change your art state) to take control of the rendering and updating.
 This is also why we attach it to the canvas and setup the render loop at the very end.

-You may certainly change how this works if you need but realize the farther from this setup your script goes the more work it will be to required to build the supporting dapp for it.
+You may certainly change how this works if you need, but realize the farther from this setup your script goes the more work it will be to required to build the supporting dapp for it.

 #### **metadata.js**

 Holds the function which converts your traits and token state into metadata which can be ingested by the backend platform.
-If you want to display traits of your artwork on opensea and the backend this function is very important.
+If you want to display traits of your artwork on opensea and the genetic chain platform this function is very important.
 The signature and name must be the same for the backend to correctly use it.

 ## Running the Project